i-vt/LLM_Prompts/Educational.md

 ### Algorithms
 ```
-Show me how to identify a sliding window problem, how to think when solving a sliding window problem, and sample python code that can be used as boilerplate for solving sliding window problems.
+Show me how to identify a Radix problem, how to think when solving it, and sample python code that can be used as boilerplate for solving similar problems.
 ```

 ### Cyber-Security Capture The Flag (CTF)